 When you experience jaw clicking or popping, it can be a painful or uncomfortable sensation.
 This common phenomenon is caused by a misalignment of the temporomandibular joint (TMJ)- which are the joints that connect the jaw to the rest of the skull.
 This is what helps your jaw attain a large range of movement, allowing you to chew, eat, sing, yawn- really anything that has to do with moving your jaw!

-If your jaw clicking or popping is accompanied by pain, it may be time to see a TMJ specialist like Dr. Eddie Siman.
+If your jaw clicking or popping is accompanied by pain, it may be time to see a TMJ Expert like Dr. Eddie Siman.

 There are a few common causes for jaw clicking.
 They include: